Bilal Ould-Chikh

-Bilal Ould-Chikh (Arabic: بلال ولد الشيخ; born 28 July 1997) is a Dutch professional footballer who plays as a winger for Botola club Raja CA.
+Bilal Ould-Chikh (بلال ولد الشيخ; born 28 July 1997) is a Dutch professional footballer who plays as a winger for Moroccan club Raja CA.

 Club career

 Born in Roosendaal, Netherlands, Ould-Chikh joined the youth system at Willem II in 2011, before moving to FC Twente's youth academy in 2012.
 He quickly rose through the club's system, making his senior debut on 3 May 2014 against PEC Zwolle by replacing Youness Mokhtar after 69 minutes in a 2–2 draw at De Grolsch Veste.

 On 30 July 2015, two days after turning 18, Ould-Chikh signed with Portuguese champions Benfica for five seasons.
 On 20 September 2015, he debuted for the reserve team in Segunda Liga, replacing João Carvalho after 62 minutes of a 1–0 home win over Gil Vicente.

 On 1 March 2017, Benfica announced that Ould-Chikh's contract was terminated.
 After that Ould-Chikh announced he would start training with the Dutch club FC Utrecht.

 On 31 December 2021, Ould-Chikh signed with Volendam until the summer of 2023, with an option to extend.

-On 24 July 2025, he returned to his home country and signed a two-year contract with Raja CA.
+On 24 July 2025, he moved to his ancestral country and signed a two-year contract with Raja CA.

+On 30 January 2026, Ould-Chikh returned to Volendam on a six-months loan.